cdl-biosimilars/mofi/docs/workflow.rst

 (3) Specify a glycan library for the structure search
 =====================================================

 Load a glycan library from a CSV or Excel file via |bt_load| *Load glycans*.
-ModFinder accepts Excel files with two different kinds of contents:
+MoFi accepts Excel files with two different kinds of contents:

 * A *plain* Excel file (and also a CSV file) must contain at least two columns labeled "Name" and "Composition".
 The remaining columns are optional; if missing, MoFi assumes the following default values: "Checked" (True), "Sites" (empty), and "Abundance" (0.0).
 * An Excel file as exported from *Thermo Fisher BioPharma Finder* must contain a column labeled "Modification", from which MoFi calculates the name, the composition and the site of each glycan.
 Columns "Checked" and "Abundance" are optional (as above).